kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Directly on the Hb–O2 dissociation curve

 #### Answer: D. On the carotid and aortic chemoreceptors - TRUE
-- The carotid and aortic bodies are able to monitor the physically dissolved O2 and CO2 and the H+ concentration of arterial blood.
-These chemoreceptors are stimulated by a decline in the PO2, especially when it falls below 8kPa (60mmHg).
-They are also stimulated by an increase in the arterial blood H+ concentration (decreased pH) or an increase in physically dissolved CO2 (or PCO2).
-Although it is not clear precisely how increases in H+ or CO2 or decreases in the PO2 stimulate the chemoreceptors, the peripheral chemoreceptors are the only sensors capable of detecting a fall in the PO2.
-Thus, the peripheral chemoreceptors account for increases in ventilation resulting from hypoxia.
-However, these chemoreceptors detect only levels of physically dissolved O2 and not the O2 that is chemically attached to haemoglobin.
-In contrast to the peripheral receptors, the central chemoreceptors are not sensitive to changes in the PO2 of cerebral blood or CSF.
+- Carotid and aortic bodies are able to monitor
+	1. Physically dissolved O2 and CO2 and
+	2. H+ concentration of arterial blood
+- These chemoreceptors are stimulated by &darr; PO2, especially when it falls below 8kPa (60mmHg)
+- They are also stimulated by an
+	- increase in the arterial blood H+ concentration (decreased pH), or
+	- increase in physically dissolved CO2 (or PCO2)
+- Although it is not clear precisely how increases in H+ or CO2 or decreases in the PO2 stimulate the chemoreceptor
+	- **NOTE** Peripheral chemoreceptors are **only sensors** capable of detecting a fall in PO2
+	- Thus, the peripheral chemoreceptors account for increases in ventilation resulting from hypoxia
+	- However, these chemoreceptors detect only levels of physically dissolved O2
+		- and not O2 that is *chemically attached to haemoglobin*
+- **NOTE** In contrast to peripheral receptors
+	- Central chemoreceptors are **not sensitive** to changes in PO2 of cerebral blood or CSF

 ### Q2.62
 A 66-yo man who is a chronic smoker is admitted for elective repair of a right-sided indirect inguinal hernia.
 His clinical examination and chest radiological findings are consistent with _chronic obstructive airway disease_.
 He is sent for _pulmonary function tests_ (PFTs).